BECOME A CERTIFIED FORENSIC MENTAL HEALTH EVALUATOR (CFMHE)!

 About the Presenters

-Dr. Norman Hoffman is a Licensed Mental Health Counselor, Licensed Marriage & Family Therapist, and President and Founder of the National Board of Forensic Evaluators (NBFE).
+Is a Licensed Mental Health Counselor, Licensed Marriage & Family Therapist, and Founder and President of the National Board of Forensic Evaluators (NBFE).
 He is an experienced expert witness, forensic examiner, author, and jazz musician.
 Dr. Hoffman developed the Hoffman Organicity Test (HOT), which aids clinicians in differentiating between organic brain disorders, non-organic disorders, and psychotic disorders.

 Aaron Norton is a Licensed Mental Health Counselor, Licensed Marriage & Family Therapist, and Certified Master’s Level Addictions Professional.
 Awarded American Mental Health Counselors Association's Mental Health Counselor of the Year and Florida Mental Health Counselors Association's Counselor Educator of the Year in 2016, he is an experienced private practitioner, also serving as Executive Director of the National Board of Forensic Evaluators, Adjunct Professor at the University of South Florida’s College of Behavioral & Community Sciences, President-Elect and Chair of Education at the Florida Mental Health Counselors Association, and Regional Director for the American Mental Health Counselors Association.
 He has been published in Addiction Professional, The Advocate, American Journal of Orthopsychiatry, Journal of Individual Psychology, and the Journal of Gay & Lesbian Social Services.